 On this page:

 If you are interested in leading a study abroad course, we would love to start working with you to plan and design your programs.
-To get started, we invite you to register your planned study abroad course on or before the deadline through this Study Abroad Proposal Form.
+To get started, we invite you to register your planned study abroad course on or before the deadline through the Study Abroad Proposal Form.

 We look forward to supporting you in bringing your classroom to the world!
 For any questions, please contact yuabroad@yorku.ca.

-Study Abroad Application Process (Starting from 2024-25)
+Study Abroad Application Process

 Step 1: Internal Faculty Process